Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 The path to the falls is paved, but it can be steep in parts.

-The full circuit wasn’t open when I was there the second time as the track had been damaged after the rain.
-This gives you the chance to go straight to the lookout and see Cave Creek fall into the cave.
+When I was there the second time, the full circuit wasn’t open, as the track had been damaged by the rain.
+This allows you to go to the lookout and see Cave Creek fall into the cave.

 Cave Creek Dropping into the Cave at Natural Bridge taking nature walks on the Gold Coast.